Business advice: 5 common mistakes to avoid when selecting business insurance

 Imagine you run a grocery store, and after three years of trading, you run into a really bad storm and your roof leaks and damages hundreds of pounds worth of stock.
 You look to claim on your insurance policy, but when an inspection is carried out, you learn that part of your roof is flat and made of timber.
 You’re told your insurance policy is void because you didn’t declare that your roof is flat or made of any material other than concrete.
 You are then left to foot all the costs yourself — and your insurance policy is voided.

 It’s key you declare the correct details to your insurer broker to avoid issues down the line.
-See our detailed guide to risk management for small businesses
+See our detailed guide to risk management for small businesses.

 Choosing cover only based on price

 We know business owners love a deal — but when it comes to insurance, price isn’t the only thing you should consider.
-If you do a quick check online for a business insurance quote, chances are, you’re not getting an accurate quote that will fully cover your business.
+If you do a quick check online for a business insurance quote, chances are, you’re not getting an accurate quote that will sufficiently cover your business.

 Not checking documentation